awslabs/duvet/design/query/design.md

 (declarations, signatures) were reached.
-This is formally specified in [coverage-model-spec.md](coverage-model-spec.md) and designed to be verified with Verus proofs.
+This is formally specified in [coverage-model-spec.md](coverage-model-spec.md) and verified with Verus proofs.
 Currently available for Java;
-other languages use the basic forward-walk.
+other languages use the degraded model.

 The enhanced model is a transparent upgrade — when a tree-sitter classifier exists for the file's language, it is used automatically.
 When no classifier exists,
-the basic forward-walk provides identical behavior to the pre-enhancement implementation.
+the degraded model decides status from direct coverage observation alone.
 The goal is to make annotation placement intuitive: put the annotation where it reads best
 (before the method signature),